 b.
 Standardized tests: Check with Melissa D. Gonzalez to find out which standardized tests are required for completion of this application.
 For example, you frequently will be required to take one or more of the following standardized tests to gain admission to a university in an English-speaking country.

-IELTS (International English Language Testing System): This exam is jointly managed by the University of Cambridge ESOL Examinations, British Council, and IDP: IELTS Australia.
-For further information, go to www.ielts.org
+- IELTS (International English Language Testing System): This exam is jointly managed by the University of Cambridge ESOL Examinations, British Council, and IDP: IELTS Australia.
+For further information, go to the IELTS website

-TOEFL (Test of English as a Foreign Language): This exam is administered by the Educational Testing Service.
-For further information, go to www.toefl.org
+- TOEFL (Test of English as a Foreign Language): This exam is administered by the Educational Testing Service.
+For further information, go to TOEFL's website

 GRE SUBJECT TESTS are offered in the following fields: biochemistry, cell, and molecular biology; biology; chemistry; computer science; literature in English; mathematics; physics; and psychology

 - GRE exams are administered by the Educational Testing Service.
-For further information on all GRE exams, go to www.gre.org
+For further information on all GRE exams, go to the GRE website

 For all TOEFL and GRE exams, please indicate CODE: 2326.